How Long After Pool Cleaning Can I Swim? Safe Wait Times

 Standard Chlorine Additions

-If liquid chlorine or granular chlorine was added to maintain normal sanitizer levels (typically 1-3 ppm free chlorine), wait 15-30 minutes for proper circulation and distribution.
-Test the water with a reliable test kit like the Taylor K-2006 to ensure chlorine levels are between 1-3 ppm before swimming.
+If liquid chlorine or granular chlorine was added to maintain normal sanitizer levels (typically 5-8% of your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → level), wait 15-30 minutes for proper circulation and distribution.
+Test the water with a reliable test kit like the Taylor K-2006 to ensure free chlorine is below 10 ppm (the CDC swim limit) before swimming.

 Shock Treatments